jp morgan vs charles schwab

 Schwab:

-Unlike its competitor, Schwab has managed and self-directed accounts.
-Schwab also offers both automated and old-school packages with human advisors and all sorts of customizable features.
+Schwab offers both managed and self-directed accounts.
+It also provides automated options and traditional services with human advisors and customizable features.
 Robo accounts have no management fees.

 Schwab vs Chase

-Self-directed accounts at Schwab deliver all the investment vehicles J.P.
-Morgan Investing offers plus futures contracts and foreign stocks.
-Schwab also has fewer restrictions on penny stocks.
+Schwab’s self-directed accounts include everything offered by J.P.
+Morgan Investing, plus futures contracts and international stocks.
+Schwab also places fewer limits on penny stock trading.

 Winner: Schwab